-SoFi burst onto the Wealth Management scene with a fee-schedule that competes aggressively with pure robo-advisory firms and a service level that rivals what is offered by dedicated financial advisors.
+SoFi burst onto the wealth management scene with an offering that competes aggressively with other top robo-advisors and a service level that rivals what is offered by dedicated financial advisors.

-SoFi began in 2011 as a student lender targeting Ivy leaguers and prime borrowers.
-Since then, the company has expanded to offer Personal Loans, Mortgage Loans, Life Insurance and now Wealth Management.
+Although the company is best known as a student lender targeting Ivy leaguers and prime borrowers, SoFi now offers Personal Loans, Mortgage Loans, Life Insurance and Wealth Management.

 Table of Contents